Rumex aquaticus

 Rumex aquaticus is a flowering plant in the knotweed family, Polygonaceae.
 It is native to temperate Eurasia.
-It is commonly known as the western dock found in aquatic environments.
+It is commonly known as the Scottish dock, and is found in aquatic environments.

 Identification

-Rumex aquaticus can be identified by its upright, reddish stout, large leaves shaped like hearts around the base and smaller leaves around the stalk.
-It can grow to about 1.8 m (6 ft) tall.
+Rumex aquaticus can be identified by its upright, reddish stout, large heart-shaped leaves to 45 cm long around the base, and smaller leaves around the stalk.
+It can grow to about 2 m tall.
 When flowering, Rumex aquaticus can be identified by its red, pink, and green 3 sepal flowers surrounding the stalk.

+It can hybridise with several other species of Rumex, most particularly R. obtusifolius (Rumex × platyphyllus), but also with R. crispus (Rumex × conspersus) and R. sanguineus (Rumex × dumulosus).

 Habitat

-Rumex aquaticus is native to temperate Eurasia.
-It is considered a waterside plant due to it needing nutrient rich, watery soil to grow.
-Examples of where this plant may grow include lakeside, sides of streams and rivers, or any other environment with access to shallow water.
+Rumex aquaticus is native to temperate Eurasia, from Britain and France east to Japan and eastern Siberia; in Britain it is very rare, restricted to a small area around the south end of Loch Lomond.
+It is a waterside plant, needing nutrient rich, wet soil to grow, including lakesides, sides of streams and rivers, or any other environment with access to shallow water.

 Distribution

 Rumex aquaticus is a hermaphrodite (both male and female) and is pollinated by wind.
 The seeds require a moist environment for germination but cannot germinate if submerged in water.